 D: Dynamite Kid

-Amongst hundreds of good wrestlers and dozens of great ones only a select few can be described as groundbreaking.
+Among hundreds of good wrestlers and dozens of great ones only a select few can be described as ground breaking.
 Dynamite Kid was an original.
-When he appeared in the rings of northern England he was a sensation.
+When he initially appeared in the rings of northern England he was a sensation.
 Fans had never seen anything quite like this wrestler.
 Speed, athleticism and acrobatics were taken to a new level, but the boy showed the makings of a good wrestler as well, trained by veterans Ted Betley and Jack Fallon.

 Born on December 5th, 1958 in Golborne, five miles out of Wigan, Tommy Billington came from wrestling country.
 Having taken up boxing as a youngster Tommy had no interest in wrestling until a chance meeting with a man called Ted Betley.
 Retired wrestler Betley taught Tommy how to wrestle, training the youngster each day after he’d finished school for three years.
 Ted then passed Tommy over to pro wrestler Jack Fallon who prepared him for life as a professional wrestler.